-A young Shot should learn about all aspects of the sport, not just how to shoot straight, says Tom Payne
+A young Shot should learn about all aspects of the sport, says Tom Payne

 I started shooting at the age of eight.
 I’m lucky to come from a farming background, so there were opportunities to be involved in and around shooting from an early age.
 I followed my father’s lead and learned as many aspects as I could, whether tagging along with keepers, going beating, or working as a “retrieving machine” for Dad.

 I would get really excited when we went roost shooting and, when my father made me a wooden gun to carry on the farm, I couldn’t wait until I was old enough to start shooting properly.
 From that wooden gun, I moved on to a small break-barrel air rifle.
+(Read more about getting a first air rifle.)
 These airguns are brilliant for learning gun safety because you carry them as you would a shotgun, always open and never closed.
 I was finally allowed to shoot my grandfather’s .410, which signalled that my shooting journey had begun.

 My first proper gun was a single barrel Baikal and I spent five happy years shooting with it before moving on to a side-by-side.
-I can still take you to the spot where I shot my first pigeon, not knowing at the time the journey that bird would take me on.
+(Read what’s the best first gun for a youngster.)

 One of the major lessons that I learned besides safety was the importance of being a shooting person, not just someone that shoots.
-Fieldcraft and understanding all aspects of gameshooting are so important and I try to pass on this ethos to as many young Shots as I can.
+Fieldcraft and understanding all aspects of gameshooting are so important.

 Six tips for young Shots

-- Young Shots should not be in too much of a hurry to start learning to shoot before they know a bit more about what is involved.
-In the long-term, this will benefit their prowess.
+- Young Shots should not be in too much of a hurry to start learning to shoot.
+They should first know what is involved, going beating, picking up and learning more about what keepers do.

-- Take your young Shot to game fairs and country shows.
-Here you can watch demonstrations and take part in different activities all aimed at helping young people learn about gameshooting.
+- Young Shots should be taken to game fairs and country shows.
+There are plenty of demonstrations to watch and different activities to take part in, all aimed at helping young people learn about gameshooting.

 - If there is an opportunity for a young Shot to be involved in your local shoot, such as helping out or going beating, make the most of it.
 There is no better place to learn about gameshooting than working with the people behind the scenes.